 A Detroit native, Dr. DuBose received her Bachelor’s degree in Music from Morgan State University, a Master’s of Music degree in Vocal Performance from George Mason University and an Artist Certificate in Vocal Performance from Manhattan School of Music, where she was an All-American Scholar Collegiate Award recipient.
 Dr. DuBose completed her doctorate degree in Vocal Pedagogy at the University of Maryland College Park where she was a member of the inter-departmental I.D.E.A.
 Committee (Inclusion, Diversity, Equity, and Access) and studied with Carmen Balthrop.
 During her matriculation, she served as a teaching assistant for both the Voice and Musicology Division, served as Coordinator of the Voice Minor Series, and maintained a voice studio of undergraduate students.
 She has also served as Masterclass Instructor at both Howard University and Buena Vista University.
 Dr. DuBose is an assistant professor of voice at UNC Charlotte.
 Her research is centered on the impact of genre fusion and improvisation in 21st-century operas on vocal pedagogy and performance practice.
 Her interests span to include many contemporary styles including musical theater and African-American folk music.

-Recent engagements include a world-premiere of the electronic chamber opera, Nightingale and the Tower (Jason Treuting, Rebecca Comerford, Beth Meyers), in which she created the role Philomena, and an upcoming performance of the newly commissioned work Elegy: In Memoriam of the Emmanuel Nine (Mark Lewis).
+Recent engagements include a world-premiere of the electronic chamber opera, Nightingale and the Tower (Jason Treuting, Rebecca Comerford, Beth Meyers), in which she created the role Philomena, and the premiere of Elegy: In Memoriam of the Emmanuel Nine by Leonard Mark Lewis.
 Dr. DuBose continues her work as an arts advocate, educator, and administrator while maintaining an active concert and performing arts career.
 She is a member of the American Guild of Musical Artists and Sigma Alpha Iota Fraternity for Women, Inc.